BrickMMO/wic/index.markdown

 6. Markdown
 7. PHP

 Data was collected anonymously.
-Any data sets that had less than five entries was removed.
+Any data sets that had less than five entries were removed.
 Remaining data was plotted on a line graph for each student and compared.

 A few important notes before analyizing the results: